morph-kgc/morph-kgc/.github/ISSUE_TEMPLATE/installation-issue.md

 Please provide the version of Morph-KGC you are trying to install.

 #### Installation Method
-Please provide how you tried to install Morph-KGC from a clean environment (e.g. PyPi, from source).
+Please specify how you tried to install Morph-KGC from a clean environment (e.g. PyPi, from source).

 #### Installation Logs
 If possible, please copy and paste the installation logs when attempting to install Morph-KGC.
 ```
 Replace this line with the installation logs
 ```